python/cpython/Doc/library/queue.rst

 availability of thread support in Python; see the :mod:`threading` module.

-Implements three types of queue whose only difference is the order that the entries are retrieved.
+The module implements three types of queue, which differ only in the order in which the entries are retrieved.
 In a FIFO queue, the first tasks added are the first retrieved.
 In a LIFO queue, the most recently added entry is the first retrieved (operating like a stack).
 With a priority queue, the entries are kept sorted (using the :mod:`heapq` module) and the